makma/fingerprintjs.com/content/index/cryptocurrency.md

   cards:
     - icon: /img/uploads/account_fraud.png
       title: Secure your customers' wallets
-      markdown__Content: Require additional authentication for suspicious visitors during login while keeping your trusted cryptocurrency users unhindered and safe.
+      content: Require additional authentication for suspicious visitors during login while keeping your trusted cryptocurrency users unhindered and safe.
       iconAlt: Cryptocurrency fraud protection
       iconTitle: Cryptocurrency fraud protection
     - icon: /img/uploads/payment_processing.png
       title: Stop fraudulent purchases
-      markdown__Content: Blacklist users that are card testing, card cracking, or have a history of fraudulent activity on your services.
+      content: Blacklist users that are card testing, card cracking, or have a history of fraudulent activity on your services.
       iconAlt: Fraudulent purchase protection
       iconTitle: Fraudulent purchase protection
 blocks:
-  - markdown__Content: Crypto customers value their privacy and will abandon your exchange if you introduce too much friction in the pursuit of security.
+  - content: Crypto customers value their privacy and will abandon your exchange if you introduce too much friction in the pursuit of security.
       FingerprintJS' highly accurate VisitorID allows developer teams to implement additional authentication for only the most suspicious logins,